 Wildlife and Countryside Act 1981

-Prime lenses are ideal, 400mm, 500mm and good sizes, 300mm with a teleconverter would also be a good size.
-Zoom lenses 100-400 is a good size.
-A large bean bag and tripod are useful.
+Prime lenses are ideal, 400mm, 500mm, and 600 mm the modern zoom lenses 100-400, 150 -600, 200- 600 mm, ad a teleconverter to these and they are even better A large bean bag and tripod is useful.
 Subdued or camouflage clothing is a must, waterproof jacket and trousers.
-Spare batteries, and CF cards.
+Spare batteries, and CF/SD cards.

 There are more images of the Eurasian otter in the Eurasian otter gallery

-Isle of Mull Otter Photography Workshop with Ron McCombe: Jan 2018
+Isle of Mull Otter Photography Workshop with Ron McCombe.

-Just spent 4 days with Ron an his wife on Mull.
+Just spent 4 days with Ron and his wife on Mull.
 The accommodation was excellent and Lynne provided excellent meals.
-We found 7 to 9 otters everyday and got some great shots, nearly all from the roads.
-Ron was very insistent about the welfare of the otters and we soon backed of if we felt they were not happy.
-I learned a great deal about their behavior and being able to try and anticipate their movements.
-We also saw a White Tailed Eagle very close on a rock, which had just taken a Red Throated Diver.
+We found 7 to 9 otters every day and got some great shots, nearly all from the roads.
+Ron was very insistent about the welfare of the otters and we soon backed off if we felt they were not happy.
+I learned a great deal about their behaviour and being able to try and anticipate their movements.
+We also saw a White-tailed Eagle very close on a rock, which had just taken a Red Throated Diver.
 Golden Eagles, Harriers, divers and lots of other species were also seen.
 Avery worthwhile trip, run superbly, definitely a must, think I will probably do it again.
 Lots of snow which was the icing on the cake.

-Within just a few short hours on Day 1, we were onto Otters, not just distant views, but close enough to start taking decent photo’s – I was delighted – what a great start.
-As the day progressed I was able to watch and study the Otter activity, learn to predict their behavoir and what was going to happen next.
+Within just a few short hours on Day 1, we were onto Otters, not just distant views, but close enough to start taking decent photos – I was delighted – what a great start.
+As the day progressed I was able to watch and study the Otter activity and learn to predict their behaviour and what was going to happen next.
 Ron continuously shared tips and advice on the Otters and camera settings, which has taken him many, many years in the field to learn himself.

-As each day progressed we got closer and closer to many different Otters and the photo’s just got better and better.
+As each day progressed we got closer and closer to many different Otters and the photos just got better and better.
 I cannot believe how many great shots I had in the bag.
-Each evening (after a fabulous home cooked three course meal) we reviewed our photo’s and Ron shared his workflow and processing techniques.
-During moving from one Otter site to the next, we also picked up many more sightings and photo’s of Mull’s other wildlife – Red Deer, Golden Eagle, Sea Eagle, Hen Harrier, Curlew etc etc. One key issue for me was that the welfare of the Otters always came first and if it looked like they were concerned about our prescence, we backed away.
+Each evening (after a fabulous home-cooked three-course meal) we reviewed our photo’s and Ron shared his workflow and processing techniques.
+During moving from one Otter site to the next, we also picked up many more sightings and photos of Mull’s other wildlife – Red Deer, Golden Eagle, Sea Eagle, Hen Harrier, Curlew etc. One key issue for me was that the welfare of the Otters always came first and if it looked like they were concerned about our presence, we backed away.